numinit/nixpkcs/README.md

 We try to stick to semver.
 Branches are formatted as `vX.Y` and tags are formatted as `vX.Y.Z`.

-Use `github:numinit/nixpkcs` or `github:numinit/nixpkcs/v1.1` for the 1.1 branch, or `github:numinit/nixpkcs/master` if you like living on the edge.
+Use `github:numinit/nixpkcs/v1.1` for the 1.1 stable branch, or `github:numinit/nixpkcs` if you like living on the edge.

 ## Changelog